 Hallard, who will join a Mudbugs club that clinched a playoff berth in the COVID-19-shortened 2019-20 campaign, made his name at the NJSIAA level with Middletown North.
 As a freshman in 2015-16 he anchored a lines defensive unit that was integral in the club’s run to the state semifinals.

-A sophomore Hallard broke out as a top blue liner in the state, pairing 19 goals and 21 assists while often marking the opposition’s most explosive offensive threats.
+A sophomore Hallard broke out as a top blue liner in the state, pairing 19 goals with 21 assists while the opposition’s most explosive offensive threats.

 In his final run with Middletown North, Hallard helped lead the Lions back to the state semifinals.
 He closed his scholastic career after three varsity seasons with 76 points (33g, 43a).

 Hallard is the second Middletown, NJ native and Shore Conference hockey star to sign with an NAHL franchise for the 2020-21 season, following St. John Vianney alum and North Jersey Avalanche teammate John Gelatt, who inked a tender contract with the Johnstown Tomahawks.